The best Amazon Prime Day TV deals for 2023

 LG C2

-For a (relatively) more affordable OLED TV, the 55-inch LG C2 is down to $1,097, while the 42-inch model is available for $797.
-Neither offer is an all-time low, but they're each about $140 below their respective street prices.
+For a more affordable OLED TV, the LG C2 is down to $1,097 for a 55-inch model, $1,496 for a 65-inch model and $797 for a 42-inch model.
+None of these are record-low prices, but they're each about $140 below what they usually go for.
 The C2 can't match the brightness and color range of a QD-OLED set like the Samsung S95B, but it still offers excellent contrast, deep black levels and wide viewing angles.
 It has four HDMI 2.1 ports that can play 4K at 120Hz, it supports gaming-friendly features like VRR and ALLM, and it comes in a wider range of sizes than the S95B.
 It works with all the major HDR formats, too, Dolby Vision included.
 It's just less ideal in a brightly-lit room.

 LG has rolled out a new C3 model for 2023, but it’s pricier, and many reviews suggest it’s only a marginal upgrade outside of adding support for DTS audio.